D4ttatraya/d4ttatraya.github.io/_posts/2017-7-20-Rules-Blog.md

 ---
 layout: post
-title: Test Blog!
+title: Rules For Writing Blog With GitHub Editor
 ---

-I am trying my blog writing beginning!
+I was

 This is nice experience; will be writing actual blogs soon...